4. Software & Hardware Requirements

 ➔ Data Plane Development Kit (DPDK) and most of its supported NICs

-You can easily scale the Packet Sensor’s capacity above 100 Gbit/s by enabling packet sampling on the switch or TAP, or by defining a Sensor Cluster that aggregates multiple Packet Sensor instances running on different servers equipped with 10, 40 or 100 Gbit/s network adapters.
+Packet Sensor can scale its capacity beyond 100 Gbit/s by enabling packet sampling on the switch or TAP or by defining a Sensor Cluster to aggregate multiple Packet Sensor instances across servers equipped with 10, 40, or 100 GbE adapters.
 The number of connections between IPs is not a limiting factor.

 4.4.
 System Requirements for Flow Sensor